A little about me…

 As a child, I learned early that I was different and it has been a long journey to find myself.
 I was born in Honolulu, on the island of Oahu in Hawaii and after my first birthday, my father joined the Air Force so, off my parents and I went.
 We lived in different parts of the Continental U.S.A. and overseas on Okinawa at Kadena Air Force Base.

 I spent my summer vacations with my grandparents in Pauoa Valley on Oahu from the time I was 8 until I was 12.
 I took hula with Aunty Genoa at her studio in Pauoa one summer and ukulele lessons for many summers from the YWCA downtown; sewing school was every summer and my grandmother even had me go to charm school, twice.
-There are some people who may question whether I actually attended but I did and I learned a lot.
 The swimming lessons were my favorite though.
-I was able to take lessons every summer also and my grandpa used to pick me up.
+I was able to take lessons every summer and my grandpa used to pick me up.
 He called me “fish” because he said I looked like one when I was in the water.
 I remember looking up from the pool at the YWCA to check if he came and he would always smile and wave.
-I am blessed to have shared so much time and love with my grandpa, he wasn’t the easiest to get along with and often times misunderstood.
+I am blessed to have shared so much time and love with my grandpa, he wasn’t the easiest to get along with and often times misunderstood by everyone in my family.
 We had a very special relationship, none of my family got to spend time with him like I did so they didn’t get to know him like I did.

 Love and blessings for all beings,